 Nuseir "Nas" Yassin is the maker of Nas Daily, one of the most popular storytelling platforms on Facebook.

 At 25 years old (as he says, 32% of his life complete), Nas left his job to travel and tell stories.
 Each day, Nas produces a fun new minute long video, inviting his community from around the world to dive into cultures, places, and experiences (check out one of the MCN community's favorites, "Day 361").

-With a year of making daily videos, Nas has amassed a following of over 1,000,000 community members.
+With a year of making daily videos, Nas has amassed a following of over 1,000,000 community members and over 200 million views of his videos.
 While producing fun content, Nas has also been able to create social impact, spotlighting civic leaders like Kyaw Moe Tun in his videos and helping to raise millions for food aid to Somalia.

 Follow Nas' journey at Nas Daily.

 Anita Sharma is the Senior Director of Millennium Development Goals Initiatives at the United Nations Foundation.
 She currently oversees communications and advocacy around Every Women Every Child, an effort launched by the UN Secretary-General to improve the health and well-being of women and children in the developing world.